Sabut0l/Sabut0l/README.md

 ## Hello 👋
 My name is Sabut0l.
-I am an amateur programmer
+I am an amateur programmer.

 <!--
 Here are some ideas to get you started: